Home / Firestick Setup & Tutorials / Fix IPTV Audio Sync Once and for All – Smooth Streaming on Firestick 2025

 Or test it on your smartphone using the same internet connection — if the sync is fine there, the issue is Firestick-specific.

-7. Switch to a More Stable IPTV Provider
+7. Switch to a More Stable IP TV Provider

 Some providers deliver streams with poor encoding, especially free or overloaded servers.